 - A sprig of curry leaves

-- Add in the turmeric powder, garam masala powder, chilly powder and salt.
+Add in the turmeric powder, garam masala powder, chilli powder and salt.

 2. I avoid veggies like capsicum that get very mushy when pressure cooked.
 You can add broccoli, cauliflower, potatoes or any other veggies that you like.

 3. You can skip ghee but it really does taste good with it and becomes more moist too.